lf-lang/lf-demos/federated-decentralized/README.md

 5. [Accounts7.lf](src/Accounts7.lf): Another solution: [PTIDES](https://ieeexplore.ieee.org/abstract/document/4155328) / [Spanner](https://www.doi.org/10.1145/2491245).
 This uses an STA offsets of 30 ms in the `AccountManager` reactors.
 This will be consistent as long as apparent latency does not exceed 30 ms. **What happens if latencies exceed 30 ms?** The [CAL theorem](https://dl.acm.org/doi/10.1145/3609119) tells us that inconsistencies are unavoidable.
 We've bounded unavailability to 30 ms. If network latencies get large enough (or the network partitions), then inconsistencies cannot be prevented.
 See also [IT](https://spj.science.org/doi/10.34133/icomputing.0013) and [arXiv](https://arxiv.org/abs/2109.07771) papers.
 6. [Accounts8.lf](src/Accounts8.lf): A hybrid solution that maintains both an available balance and a strongly consistent one (see below).
 7. [Accounts9.lf](src/Accounts9.lf): An alternative hybrid solution with a different business decision that accepts withdrawls only based a strongly consistent balance while deposits and balance inquiries remain available.
-8. [ImpossibleConsistency.lf](src/ImpossibleConsistency.lf): A pattern where strong consistency becomes impossible because processing offsets go to infinity (see the [CAL theorem](https://dl.acm.org/doi/10.1145/3609119)).
+8. [ImpossibleConsistency.lf](src/ImpossibleConsistency.lf): A pattern where strong consistency becomes impossible with the current decentralized coordinator because processing offsets go to infinity (see the [CAL theorem](https://dl.acm.org/doi/10.1145/3609119)).
 See details below.
 9. [PossibleConsistency.lf](src/PossibleConsistency.lf): A pattern where strong consistency becomes possible again under an assumed bound on unavailability (see the [CAL theorem](https://dl.acm.org/doi/10.1145/3609119)).
 Specifically, if unavailability is less than the period, then a zero processing offset for the nodes will work.
 Note that this strategy will not work for the previous example even if the minimum spacing of the physical action is greater than zero.
 See details below.

 ### Handling STP Violations in Ptides/Spanner